 Minimum TOEFL Scores for Consideration of Admission:

-To be considered for continuation into clinical level courses in the School of Nursing, applicants must achieve minimum scores on the TOEFL Internet-based test (TOEFL iBT) of:
+To be considered for admission to the School of Nursing, applicants must achieve minimum scores on the TOEFL Internet-based test (TOEFL iBT) of:

 Minimum Cumulative Score of: